Armed Forces of the Republic of Moldova

-The Armed Forces of the Republic of Moldova (Forțele Armate ale Republicii Moldova) consist of the National Army (which is divided into the Land Forces Command and the Air Forces Command) and the Trupele de Carabinieri under the Ministry of Internal Affairs.
+The Armed Forces of the Republic of Moldova (Forțele Armate ale Republicii Moldova) consist of the National Army (which is divided into the Land Forces Command and the Air Forces Command) and the Carabinieri under the Ministry of Internal Affairs.
 Until 2012, the Moldovan Border Police (then known as the Border Troops) belonged to the armed forces.

 History

 On 2 November 1990, prior to the formation of the state of Moldova, the Supreme Soviet of the Moldovan SSR ordered creation of the Republican Guard (Romanian: Garda Republicană) as a militarized government agency.
 This force subsequently became the Moldovan military upon independence.

 Moldova has accepted all relevant arms control obligations of the former Soviet Union.
 On October 30, 1992, Moldova ratified the Treaty on Conventional Armed Forces in Europe, which establishes comprehensive limits on key categories of conventional military equipment and provides for the destruction of weapons in excess of those limits.
 It acceded to the provisions of the nuclear Non-Proliferation Treaty in October 1994 in Washington, DC.
 It does not have nuclear, biological, or chemical weapons.

 Moldova joined the North Atlantic Treaty Organization's Partnership for Peace on March 16, 1994.

 A transition to a professional force of 12,000 to 15,000 volunteers was planned at first, but when fighting erupted in 1991 between supporters of the central government in Chișinău and supporters of separatist regions (Transnistria conflict), males between eighteen and forty years of age were mobilized, and the size of Moldova's military was temporarily expanded to meet the demands of the Transnistria War.
 In early 1995, the armed forces totaled some 11,000 volunteers, and there were plans to gradually create a professional army.

 Following the Russian invasion of Ukraine and a series of explosions in Transnistria in 2022, the President of Moldova Maia Sandu declared on 27 April of that year that the Moldovan army had been left largely neglected for three decades and that it was unable to defend Moldova in the face of danger.
 She said the Moldovan army would go through a process of modernization and professionalization in the future.
 Later, on 4 May, the President of the European Council Charles Michel said that the European Union would provide aid to Moldova, including additional military equipment for its armed forces.
 The support would come from the Instrument contributing to Stability and Peace and would not include lethal weaponry.
 This caused controversy among the socialist opposition leaders of the time, who strove for further cooperation with Russia.